The index of leafwise G-transversally elliptic operators on foliations: The Atiyah axioms for our index morphism

 Hence $P_0^*P_0$ and $P_0P_0^*$ reduce to the identity operators on the sections which are supported above $U\smallsetminus L'$, say in $r^{-1} (U\smallsetminus L')$.

 The operator $P_0$ hence reduces to multiplication by the unitary bundle morphism $(\psi^-)^{-1}\circ (\psi^+)$ over $U\smallsetminus L'$, and it is easy to deduce that it extends to an adjointable $G$-equivariant operator from $\maE^+$ to $\maE^-$ \cite{NWX} that we still denote by $P_0$, see also \cite{vassout2006unbounded, BenameurHeitschTransverseNCG}.
 We denote as usual by $P$ the self-adjoint $G$-invariant operator acting on the Hilbert $G$-module $\maE=\maE^+\oplus \maE^-$.
-Since the action of $G$ is assumed to be a holonomy action, we have the $*$-representation $\pi$ of $C^*G$ in the adjointable operators of the Hilbert module $\maE$ defined as in Proposition \ref{prop:pi*rep}, which respects the $\Z_2$-grading given by the decompostion $\maE=\maE^+\oplus \maE^-$.
 Recall that we are considering the trivial $G$-action on $C^*(U, \maF^U)$ and that $\maE$ is endowed with the structure of a $\Z_2$-graded Hilbert $G$-module.

 \begin{prop} \ The triple $(\maE, \pi, P)$ is a $\Z_2$-graded Kasparov cycle over the pair of $C^*$-algebras $(C^*G, C^*(U, \maF^U))$ and defines an index class in $\k\k (C^*G, C^*(U, \maF^U))$ which only depends on the $G$-equivariant stable homotopy class $a=[\sigma]\in \K(F^U_G)$ and is denoted $\Ind^{\maF^U} (a)$.
 Moreover, we get in this way a well defined index morphism for the open foliation $(U, \maF^U)$: